2025 La Vuelta Femenina: Route

 The route was announced in March 2025.
 Starting in Barcelona in Catalonia, the route heads westwards across Spain to finish in Asturias.
-The route is one day and 119 km shorter than the 2024 edition, however the final stage is considered to be more challenging than previous editions, with a summit finish at Cotobello – a 10km climb at an average gradient of 8%.
+The route was one day and 119 km shorter than the 2024 edition, however the final stage was considered to be more challenging than previous editions, with a summit finish at Cotobello – a 10km climb at an average gradient of 8%.